Recently, 1000s of home improvement contractors have brought up a class action suit against one of the biggest Lead Gen services – Home Advisor Pro.

 Class Action Summary

-On November 14, 2016, Chimicles & Tikellis has filed a class action lawsuit against Home Advisor – an online large lead generation service.
+On November 14, 2016, Chimicles & Tikellis has filed a class action lawsuit against Home Advisor (later referred to as “HA”) – an online lead generation service/platfor.
 The plaintiffs are Service Professionals (contractors), who claim that the supplied leads “are not from targeted, serious, qualified and/or project-ready homeowners”.
 Tens of thousands of service professionals nation wide are involved as plaintiffs.
 Primarily, these are small to midsize home improvement and remodeling contractors.